Fordham University | New York, NY

-- Conduct research, analyze information, engage in debate, resolve conflict, and build networks of support as you practice being the journalism leaders of tomorrow
+- Conduct research, analyze information, engage in debate, resolve conflict, and build networks of support as you practice being the business leaders of tomorrow

 - Engaging Faculty & Guest Speakers

-- Gain access to Academic and Professional Leaders in the media and journalism field
+- Gain access to Academic and Professional Leaders in the business field

 - Program Relevant Field Excursions